Connected Health Framework

 - Part 5: References, checklists, and further information

-The Connected Health Framework was originally conceived to consolidate guidance on designing and building patient-centric health and social care systems.
+The Connected Health Framework was originally conceived to consolidate guidance on designing and building a more efficient system for engaging your patients.

 Since its inception, the Connected Health Framework has been widely used around the world.
-Modifications to the architecture and design blueprint have been made to address the needs of both health and social care systems in the understanding that caring for people involves numerous interactions, organizations, and communities and that healthcare organizations must connect to a variety of sources including care providers, care professionals, funders of care services, and patients and families.
+Modifications to the architecture and design blueprint have been made to address the needs of both health and social care systems with the understanding that patient care is not just about urgent health needs or the ability to pay.
+It’s also about giving patients faster access to information they need to be proactive about their own care.

 Easily used with your existing technology platform

 What makes this architecture and design blueprint unique is that it is presented in a platform-agnostic way based on a service-oriented architecture (SOA).
 We believe that this is an essential approach because most healthcare systems use hardware and software platforms acquired from multiple vendors over a long period of time.
-Since wholesale platform change is not an option for most healthcare providers, interoperability and integration of these systems is vital to the improvement of patient care.
+Because wholesale platform change is not an option for most healthcare providers, interoperability and integration of these systems are vital to the engagement of patients.

 The Microsoft Connected Health Framework solutions are: